In this blog post

 Data Fabric Players

 At the time of writing this article, there are no ratings from Gartner in the form of magic quadrant for Data Fabric Platforms.
-However, there is a report from Forrester which ranks data fabric platforms in the form of a Forrester Wave.

 - Denodo Technologies